sagesimhon/608_finalproj/README.md

 ### UPDATES

+5/3/18

+1. added a class that returns the delta x and delta y readings from sensor
+2. TODO: covert these to position values and scale them for the canvas

 5/1/2018

 tldr; the state of esp + server ultimately has not changed.
 However, the server has more capabilities